This page lists the things you'll need to know about when you want to work from home.

 Get access to Informatics computers

-Once your VPN is connected, you can use the DICE desktop environment remotely via the ⇒ remote desktop service.
+Once your VPN is connected, you can use the DICE desktop environment remotely with the remote desktop service.

-- If your office computer is sleeping, you can ⇒ wake it up remotely.
+If you have your own computer in an office, you can wake it up remotely.

 Working from your home computer